 Vaginal discharge is a liquid that comes from the vagina.
-Healthy discharge is normal and a sign of good vaginal health.
+Healthy discharge is normal and is a sign of good vaginal health.
 It can change in color, consistency, and amount throughout the menstrual cycle.

 However, if a person notices unusual changes in the color, odor, or consistency of their vaginal discharge, this may be a sign that there is an underlying health condition that may need treatment.